Column: Conversations as a prevention strategy

-The Center for Disease Control and Prevention (CDC) states on its website the most commonly used substances and the extent of the problem of teen substance abuse.
+The Center for Disease Control and Prevention (CDC) addresses teen substance abuse on its website, stating the most commonly used substances by teenagers and the extent of the problem include:

 Although it is illegal for people under 21 years of age to drink alcohol, the CDC said its findings show that people from 12 to 20 years of age consume about one-tenth of all alcohol consumed in the United States.